 Classic DOG SLED RIDE

-Visit a winning Iditarod kennel and experience the adrenaline rush of dogsledding on the same trails used for race training.
+Visit a winning Iditarod kennel and experience the rush of dog sledding on the same trails used for race training.
 Meet friendly Iditarod sled dogs, watch in awe at a high-energy hook up, and ride for five miles in the most Alaskan way possible behind a canine freight train with an experienced musher as your personal sled driver.
 Free hot cocoa and cookies available.

 - 269 per person - includes a hot lunch and shuttle to/from Anchorage, provided by Greatland Adventures.
 (5-6hrs total)